Max Fleischer: Decline

-The cost for the Superman series has been grossly overstated for decades, based on Dave Fleischer's 1968 interview.
-The actual figure stated in Fleischer's contract was in the $30,000 range, twice the cost of a Popeye cartoon.
-Superman was a reflection of the type of "serious" cartoons that were not being made by rival studios.
-Their science fiction/fantasy elements appealed to Max's interests, finally leading the studio into maturity and relevance for the 1940s.
+The cost for the Superman series has been grossly overstated for decades on the basis of Dave Fleischer's UCLA 1968 Oral History interview by Joe Adamson.
+The actual figure stated in Fleischer's 1941 contract was in the $30,000 range, twice the cost of a Popeye cartoon.
+Superman was a "serious" type of cartoon that was not being made by rival studios which features anthropomorphic comic animal characters.
+The science fiction/fantasy elements of Superman appealed to Max's interests, finally leading the studio into maturity and relevance for the 1940s.

-The early returns on Gulliver prompted Paramount President, Barney Balaban, to order a second feature for their 1941 Christmas release.
+The early returns on Gulliver prompted Paramount president Barney Balaban to order a second feature for a 1941 Christmas release.
 This second feature, Mr. Bug Goes to Town, was unique, having a contemporary setting.
-It was technically superior to Gulliver's Travels.
-Paramount had high hopes for its Christmas 1941 release, which was well-received by critics during its December 5 preview.
-However, the exhibitors rejected it, fearing that it would not do business, and with the bombing of Pearl Harbor two days after the preview, the original Christmas release was cancelled.
+Most importantly, it was technically and artistically superior to Gulliver's Travels.
+Paramount had high hopes for this Christmas 1941 release, which was well received by critics during its December 5th preview.
+However the exhibitors rejected it, fearing that it would not do business because it was not a Disney animated Fairy Tale.
+And with the bombing of Pearl Harbor two days after the preview, the original Christmas release due in three weeks was cancelled.

-With the cancellation of the release of Mr. Bug Goes to Town, Max was called to a meeting with Balaban in New York, where Max was asked for his resignation.
-Dave had resigned the month before, following the completion of post-production on the film.
+With the cancellation of Mr. Bug Goes to Town, Max was called to a meeting with Balaban in New York, where he was asked for his resignation.
+Dave had resigned following the completion of Post-production on Mr. Bug in late November 1941, but failed to include a copy to Fleischer Studios.
+Had Max Fleischer received this notice, he would not have sent his telegram stating that as of November 27, 1941 he "could no longer work with Dave Fleischer."
+This statement, the result of his continued frustrations over their relationship during the production of their last feature was viewed as a resignation, but not intended as such.
+As a result, the transfer of ownership to Paramount was occurred on January 2, 1942.
 Paramount finished out the remaining five months of the 1941 Fleischer contract with the absence of both Max and Dave Fleischer, and the name change to Famous Studios became official on May 27, 1942.
 Paramount installed new management, among them Max's son-in-law, Seymour Kneitel.